init

 Overview

-command is typically the first command run when setting up a new Babylon node.
+The init command is typically the first command run when setting up a new Babylon node.
 It creates the node's home directory structure, generates validator keys (including BLS keys), and creates initial configuration files with sensible defaults.

 babylond init [moniker] [flags]